aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/README.md

 <br />
 This is the list of fully tested and working PCB catalogue for paid subscriptions, sponsors and patreons.

-To gain access click on any of the sponsorship buttons available on this page (top menu, or bottom of the page) and tranfer the minimum amount listed required for a specific private PCB repository.
+To gain access click on any of the sponsorship buttons available on this page (top menu, or bottom of the page) and tranfer a one time fee listed for a specific private PCB repository.

 If you have done so, and still cannot access , send me an email at mtpsilva@gmail.com or alternatively send me a message on whatsApp or Telegram.